mengyingzhou/FlexHTTP/README.md

 # 3. Dependencies Installation
 **This initiation script will change the environment setting.
 We don't recommend trying our FlexHTTP prototype on your own personal PC.**

+We need to add some environment variables.
+We recommend switching to the `bash` shell and then executing the following commands under the bash shell.
 ```shell
 bash cli.sh install
 ```